The Shift

 • Are ready to take responsibility for your own growth, with support rather than direction

 This work isn't for everyone, and that's okay.
-If you're looking for someone to tell you what to do, or if you're hoping for a quick fix, I'm probably not the right facilitator for you.
+If you're looking for someone to tell you what to do, or hoping for a quick fix, I'm probably not the right facilitator for you.